PerMalmberg/du-yfs/README.md

 * Stuck on pad on activation - wants to move to first point?
 * Use PID for adjustment
-* Too weak engines for adjustment when heavy.
+* Jitter on small construct when holding position.

 * More natural manual control
 * Fix overshoot when turning